Edgar-Donk/edgar-donk.github.io/README.md

         }
 ```
 Testing this we see no effect which might not be surprising when we see that at this stage the button widget has no element named
 padding.
-We can test this finding out the components and their elements from an active session.
-We can change the button layout of the
+We can test this finding out the component and their element names from an active session.
+We can change the button layout of
-green theme and test again.
+the green theme and test again.
 It works!
 Let's try it out on the orange theme.
 Checking out the button we see we have a configure and a
 layout that already has padding, so hopefully it works with only minimal changes.
 First we add padding to configure.
 This does not work
-when testing, so we swop button and padding.
+when testing, so we swop the button and padding positions.
 ```
         "TButton": {
             "configure": {"width": 10, "anchor": "center", "padding": [10, 0]},